panzerdp/dmitripavlutin.com/posts/157-vue-throttle-debounce/index.md

 The problem is that the options object exported from the component using `export default { ... }`, including the methods, are going to be reused by all the instances of the component.

-In case if the web page has 2 or more instances of the component, then all the components would use the *same* debounced function `methods.debouncedHandler` &mdash; and the debouncing could glitch.
+In case if the web page has 2 or more instances of the component, then all the components will use the *same* debounced function `methods.debouncedHandler` &mdash; and the debouncing could glitch.

 ## 4. Conclusion